 This is what I had dreamed of as a younger traveller first researching this area over a decade ago, and had finally made it.

 The views are stunning.

-It’s hard to describe the sheer tranquility and absolute silence on these sand-dunes in the Gobi Desert, with just the whisper of the desert wind as company for your ears.
+It’s hard to describe the sheer tranquillity and absolute silence of the Khongoryn Els (singing sands) sand-dunes in the Gobi Desert, with just the whisper of the desert wind as a company for your ears.

 Want to escape the world?
 The Gobi Desert is where to go.